ChylkemaMDEF/MicroChallenge-2-Energy-Bot/README.md

 _Outputted Stickers_

 As you can see in the video when you ask for energy saving tips it also automatically sends a generated image for a sticker that you can use.
 For this we then decided to make a physical sticker that people could take and stick to dfferent appliances in a way to raise awareness and potentially in the future also be specific to their own usage.
 This was just a fun addition we created however for the functionaloty of the system one could keep them as a digital sticker or omit it to save on the energy usage that is needed to run the machine, taking into consideration the use of an AI image generator.
+These stickers were created through NodeRed by taking the outputted tips Dan generated to the Dalle node in our system.
+This together with the prompt to create a fun and inspiring sticker based on the inputted tips created the following sticker.

 ![Ontwerp zonder titel (1)](https://github.com/ChylkemaMDEF/MicroChallenge-2-Energy-Bot/assets/147051108/dc17ed3a-15e2-4cfc-94a4-849b00022b9c)

 ## The Current state of Energy Measurer